San Esteban Island

 San Esteban Island (Isla San Esteban, Seri: Coftéecöl /sei/ and sometimes Hast /sei/) is a small island in the Gulf of California, Mexico, located to the southwest of Tiburón Island.
-It is part of the Municipality of Hermosillo in Sonora and has a land area of 39.773 km^{2} (15.356 sq mi), the 15th-largest island in Mexico.
+It is part of the Hermosillo Municipality in Sonora and has a land area of 39.773 km^{2} (15.356 sq mi), the 15th-largest island in Mexico.
 It is located in the Gulf of California.
 It was once inhabited by a group of the Seri people.

 San Esteban Island is home to many types of rare animal species found on only a few of the islands, such as the San Esteban chuckwalla (Sauromalus varius), the spiny chuckwalla (S. hispidus) and the spiny-tailed iguana (Ctenosaura conspicuosa).